Donaim/miseq-workflow-pres/slides.md

 ### What it carries conceptually

-- The clinical question we are answering.
+- The question we are answering.
 - The type of sample that will be sent.
 - Type of report that the MiSeq workflow should produce.